Kimberly Heath

-Kimberly Heath is a minister of the United Church of Canada who is currently the 45th Moderator of that church.
+Kimberly Heath is a Zambia-born Canadian minister who is the 45th Moderator of the United Church of Canada, serving since 2025.

 Early life and education

 Kimberly Heath was born in Lusaka, Zambia, where her Canadian parents, Rev. Alan & Wendy Bennett, were serving as teachers through the United Church of Canada.
 After her parents moved back to Canada, Heath spent her early years in small towns across Canada as her father moved from church to church.
 She earned a bachelor's degree from McGill University in Montreal, and a Master of Divinity at Emmanuel College, Toronto.

 Ministry

 Heath was ordained a minister of the United Church of Canada in 1999, and her first post was a two-point charge in Claresholm and Stavely, Alberta.
 After eight years in Western Canada, Heath returned to Ontario in 2007 to be the minister of Wall St. United Church in Brockville, a post she filled until her election as Moderator.

 In 2023, Heath completed a three-year Doctorate in Ministry from McCormick Theological Seminary.
 Her thesis "Aware, Repair, Renew: Preaching Into Transformation in a Mainline Church", reframed the 12 steps of Alcoholics Anonymous into three movements — awareness, reparation and renewal — that would enable everyone to experience transformation.